 Local councillors will review this feedback and agree final priorities which will be published in a Co-operative Local Investment Plan (CLIP).
-The council will use the CLIP to guide future investment decisions.
+The council will use the CLIP to guide future investment decisions over five years.

 Other CLIP areas

-- Brixton, Clapham, Streatham and Waterloo CLIP areas will be complete in 2018.
+Brixton, Clapham and Streatham CLIPs will be developed in 2018.

 There are a number of websites and links in addition to this website which contains further useful information and guidance for CIL as well as assisting in the determination and calculation of the CIL liability such as the following:-